ImageMagick/Usage-Markdown/morphology/index.md

 Which, as will be discussed later, are meant to be the center line of pixels between any two (or more) edges of the shape.

 A skeleton is important as it provides a very good description of a very complex shape.
-For example processing the image to find the number of loops, line segments, and how they are arranged, will tell you a lot about the shape that you have.
+For example, processing the image to find the number of loops, line segments, and how they are arranged, will tell you a lot about the shape that you have.

 So let's produce a '*Thinned Skeleton*' by '`Thinning`' the edges of the man shape down repeatedly, until only the center lines are left.